Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 PHY 241 Physics Seminar (1 Credits)

 Presentation and discussion of current topics in all areas of physics.
-Required of sophomore physics majors
+Required of sophomore physics majors.

 PHY 260 University Physics III (4 Credits)

-Study of basic concepts and principles oscillatory motion, mechanical waves, electro-magnetic waves, geometrical optics, physical optics, and special relativity.
+Study of basic concepts and principles of oscillatory motion, mechanical waves, electro-magnetic waves, geometrical optics, physical optics, and special relativity.
 Calculus and vector methods used throughout the course.

 PHY 297 Introduction to Research (3 Credits)